littleosbook/aenix/doc/book/segmentation.md

 -------------------------------------------------------------------------------
   Bits Name             Description
 ------ ---------------- -------------------------------------------------------
-   0-1 RPL              Requested Privilege Level.
+   0-1 RPL              Requested Privilege Level - we want to execute in PL0.

      2 Table Indicator  0 means that this specifies a GDT segment, 1 means an LDT Segment.